Clean up resources

 - In the left sidebar, select Inbound endpoints

-- Tick the Inbound endpoint related to the lab
+- Check the Inbound endpoint related to the lab

 - Select Delete

-- Type Delete in the empty box and press Submit
+- Type delete in the empty box and press Delete

 Remove Resolver Rule